thoughtbot/maintaining-open-source-projects/book/04-quality.md

 whenever possible.
 For example, in Ruby it’s better to avoid rescuing the general `Exception` class, as it traps OS signals to exit a process, requiring to do a non-catchable `KILL` to end execution of the script. thoughtbot guidelines advise against that practice.
-Following a popular guideline we avoid rough edges even when we are not aware they could exist.
+People who follow a popular guideline might avoid rough edges even when they are not conscious of them.

-If you are working on side projects though, you might be better off throwing away any conventions and ignore everything anyone has ever said.
-Because, as [Harrison Shoff answers in a critique of his guidelines], the lack of process is what gets us to new discoveries.
+If you are working on side projects though, you may throw away any conventions and ignore everything anyone has ever said.
+Because, as [Harrison Shoff delightfully answers in a critique of his guidelines], lack of process is what gets us to new discoveries.
 Not everything has to feel cookie cut, particularly for explorations.

-[Harrison Shoff answers in a critique to his guidelines]: https://github.com/airbnb/javascript/issues/102#issuecomment-28157738
+[Harrison Shoff delightfully answers in a critique of his guidelines]: https://github.com/airbnb/javascript/issues/102#issuecomment-28157738

 Style guides can help polish reliability, performance, security, maintainability and size of your software.
-It is your choice to research the reasoning behind each rule, and to check if they apply to you and your team.
-Even without the need of learning all this context and becoming an erudite in software metrics you can achieve healthy results.
-Follow the rules that were discussed and shaped by hundreds of people from your community, and break them when they don’t make sense for you any longer.
+You can research the reasoning behind each rule, and analyze if they apply to you and your team.
+But even without the need of learning all this context you can achieve healthy results.
+Follow the rules that hundreds of people from your community have discussed and shaped, and break them when they don’t make sense any longer for you.

 ## Use static analysis tools

 The existence of a document that specifies a process is not enough for people to follow it.
-You might be surprised.
-Take a moment to sink that in.
-You will continue receiving contributions in the most _creative_ styles you have ever seen, and you might not be happiest about the originality contributors show.
+You might be surprised, take a moment to sink that in.
+You will continue receiving contributions in the most creative styles you have ever seen, and you might not be happiest about the originality contributors show.

-If you receive a contribution with guidelines violations that you’d rather see followed, you can do any of these four options:
+If you receive a contribution with guidelines violations that you’d rather see followed, you are left with these options:

 1. Ignore the changes.
 Don’t merge, which is rude to the contributor(s).
 It also doesn’t help the project if the code changes are functionally useful.